bholagabbar/irackbot/README.md

 # irackbot
-A bot for built for Efficient and Manageable Cross-Platform Open Source Communication by relaying messages across Slack and IRC channels differently
+IrackBot acts as a bridge across Slack and IRC channels, allowing message filtering while keeping all communication public in the spirit of FOSS communication.

 ##Another IRC-Slack bot?